Skip to contents

 allow_unbalanced_panel

 Whether or not function should "balance" the panel with respect to time and id.
-The default values if FALSE which means that att_gt() will drop all units where data is not observed in all periods.
+The default value is FALSE which means that att_gt() will drop all units where data is not observed in all periods.
 The advantage of this is that the computations are faster (sometimes substantially).

 control_group